 Judicial Nominating Commissions (Merit Selection of Judges)

 Voters amended the Arizona Constitution in 1974 to provide for a judicial merit selection and retention process.
 This amendment requires the Governor to appoint appellate court judges statewide and superior court judges in Maricopa, Pima, and Pinal counties from a list of nominees submitted by judicial nominating commissions.
-Although the Constitution allows counties other than Maricopa, Pima, and Pinal the option of merit selection, superior court judges in Arizona’s other 12 counties continue to seek office in contested elections.
+The Constitution allows counties other than Maricopa, Pima, and Pinal to elect the merit selection system for their county, which Coconino County did in 2018.
+Superior court judges in Arizona’s other 11 counties continue to seek office in contested elections.

 In 1992, Arizona voters approved the first changes to the merit selection process since it was adopted in 1974.
 The changes modify the process for appointing superior court and appellate court judges, including adding the requirements that judicial nominating commissions hear public testimony and vote in public before making recommendations to the Governor, who then appoints new judges from the recommendations of the commissions.

-Each of the four nominating commissions — Maricopa County Commission on Trial Court Appointments, Pima County Commission on Trial Court Appointments, Pinal County Commission on Trial Court Appointments, and the Commission on Appellate Court Appointments — has 16 members: 10 non-attorneys and five attorneys, plus the Chief Justice of the Supreme Court or a designated Supreme Court justice, who serves as a voting chairperson for all four commissions.
+Each of the five nominating commissions — Coconino County Commission on Trial Court Appointments, Maricopa County Commission on Trial Court Appointments, Pima County Commission on Trial Court Appointments, Pinal County Commission on Trial Court Appointments, and the Commission on Appellate Court Appointments — has 16 members: 10 non-attorneys and five attorneys, plus the Chief Justice of the Supreme Court or a designated Supreme Court justice, who serves as a voting chairperson for all five commissions.

 When vacancies occur for non-attorney members of the trial court nominating commissions, a county board of supervisors’ member, from the district in which the vacancy occurred, appoints a nominating committee of seven persons from the district.
 Public notice is given that applications are being accepted for appointment to the commission.
 All applications, along with the committee’s recommendations, are forwarded to the Governor for consideration.